slavonic/slavonic.github.io/tools.md

 Small texts can be conveniently translated [in our web application](/translate).
 Attention mobile internet users!
 This web-application will load 40+Mb of code and data.

-## Automatic accenting of text in modern orthography
+## Automatic accenting of Church Slavonic text in modern orthography
 Check out our web [our web application](/accent).
 Attention mobile internet users!
 This web-application will load 40+Mb of code and data.

+## Automatic accenting of Russian text
+Check out our web [our web application](/accentru).
+Attention mobile internet users!
+This web-application will load 30+Mb of code and data.

 ### APIs